Artwork for podcast Top Traders Unplugged

 Niels:

-But yeah, and the other thing I think they mentioned was, and correct me if I'm wrong here, they do also mention, I think that is a valid point, that once you start doing a lot of these things to try and quote unquote, replicate an index or whatever, I mean, you might actually lose the very thing that you want want from your cta, which is convexity and all of those things.
+I'm not sure he even wrote this paper or not.
+But yeah, and the other thing I think they mentioned was, and correct me if I'm wrong here, they do also mention, that I think is a valid point, that once you start doing a lot of these things to try and “replicate an index” or whatever, I mean, you might actually lose the very thing that you want from your CTA, which is convexity and all of those things.

-So yeah, sometimes you might just want to go with one or two trend followers who've been around for a long time and just stick with it, so to speak, instead of just trying to always get the smoothest ride, because that smoothest ride might not be exactly what you want in the long run.
+So, yeah, sometimes you might just want to go with one or two trend followers who've been around for a long time and just stick with it, so to speak, instead of just trying to always get the smoothest ride, because that smoothest ride might not be exactly what you want in the long run.

 Final question on this before we wrap up.
-They put forward a Certain thinking.

-The other thing I was going to ask you here is, given that you've been doing this for a long time, are there certain things that in more recent time you have changed your view on compared to maybe how you did things five, 10 years ago?
+They put forward a certain thinking.
+You just mentioned that there are certain things you agree with, there are certain things you don't agree with.
+The other thing I was going to ask you here is, given that you've been doing this for a long time, are there certain things that, in more recent time, you have changed your view on compared to maybe how you did things 5, 10 years ago?
 When you construct portfolios today, are there things where you say, yeah, maybe we shouldn't have done it that way, we should do it this way?
+Is there anything that springs to mind?

 Alan:

-So I can see that benefit of getting more embedded with a number of manager, a smaller number of managers, and really understanding, because the more you really understand the program, its nature, it's positive, it's easier to understand the performance and stick with it.
-So there is an inherent tension there between wanting to look across as many as possible, but there are limits on that.
+I mean, the one thing that does spring to mind is kind of the cost of maintaining multiple relationships.
+So, I can see that benefit of getting more embedded with a number of managers, a smaller number of managers, and really understanding, because the more you really understand the program, its nature, it's positive, it's easier to understand the performance and stick with it.
+So, there is an inherent tension there between wanting to look across as many as possible, but there are limits on that.

-So that is probably the one thing where I can see that there is that benefit in some situations.
-I can see, certainly for large institutions, why that might make sense for them.
+So, that is probably the one thing where I can see that there is that benefit in some situations.
+I can see, certainly, for large institutions, why that might make sense for them.

 Niels: